Ecological and Geological Services

 The Council works in partnership with other local authorities to support the conservation and enhancement of the wildlife and natural environment of the local area.

-Burnham Beeches, Littleworth Common and Stoke Common are important Sites of special Scientific Interest within the district with areas of woodland and heathland.
+Burnham Beeches, Littleworth Common and Stoke Common are important Sites of special Scientific Interest within the area with areas of woodland and heathland.

 Littleworth Common and Stoke Common are both owned by the Council and are managed with advice and funding from Department for Environment Food & Rural Affairs and English Nature.
 The sites have public access and support various important flora and fauna.
 Local horseriders and walkers frequently visit the site.